 Assessment 2: The Food Preparation Assessment is a prepare, cook and present a menu which shows knowledge, skills and understanding in relation to the planning, preparation, cooking and presentation of food.

-GCSE Food Preparation and Nutrition is suitable for:
+GCSE Food Preparation and Nutrition is suitable for

-- Students who enjoy cooking and like to experiment with food and ingredients. - Students who enjoy being in a kitchen environment. - Students who take pride in good presentation.
+- Students who enjoy cooking and like to experiment with food and ingredients. - Students who want to understand the theory behind food nutrition. - Students who take pride in good presentation.